manhcuong02/Text2PhonemeFast/README.md

-# Text2PhonemeSequence: A Python Library for Text to Phoneme Conversion
+# text2phonemefast: A Python Library for Fast Text to Phoneme Conversion

+> **Fork Notice**: This repository is maintained by [Nguyễn Mạnh Cường](https://github.com/manhcuong02) as a fork with enhancements from the original [Text2PhonemeSequence](https://github.com/thelinhbkhn2014/Text2PhonemeSequence) library created by Linh The Nguyen.

-This repository is an enhanced version of the original Text2PhonemeSequence library, which converts text to phoneme sequences for [XPhoneBERT](https://github.com/VinAIResearch/XPhoneBERT).
+This repository is an enhanced and faster version of the original [Text2PhonemeSequence](https://github.com/thelinhbkhn2014/Text2PhonemeSequence) library, which converts text to phoneme sequences for [XPhoneBERT](https://github.com/VinAIResearch/XPhoneBERT).

 ## Key Improvements